Foreman makes the ultimate sacrifice

 “I believe with my research that the Marine Corps is the best of the best.”

-Foreman, in addition to making the commitment to the Marine Corps, decided that he wanted to take his selflessness a step further by donating his hair, which he has grown out for a year, to Wigs 4 Kids, a Michigan-based organization that provides wigs to children and teens at no cost.
+Foreman, in addition to making the commitment to the Marine Corps, decided that he wanted to take his selflessness a step further by donating his hair, which he has grown out for a year, to Wigs for Kids, a Ohio-based organization that provides wigs to children and teens at no cost.

 “I had the flow going, and I let it keep going because I knew I would eventually have to cut it,” Foreman said.
 “I wanted to enjoy the long hair while I can.